 You´ll find us on Facebook and Instagram too.

 Please don´t hesitate to send us email for further information.

 Finland was part of Swedish kingdom in the 16th century when the King was fighting constantly around the Europe.
 The taxes got too heavy and the farmers started a rebellion called Nuijasota (1596-1597).
 When the King’s soldiers had stifled the revolt brutally they burned local farms and villages as a revenge.
-It’s a local legend that this was the way Tuhkala village got it’s name – ’burnt to the ashes’, burnt to the ground.
+It’s a local legend about how Tuhkala village got it’s name (tuhka – ashes, -la – a place, like village).

 Vanha Kilkkilä has been farmed since 1561.
-In 1755 arrived the family Kilkki from which the farm was named.
-The farm was abbandoned at the beginning of the 1980’s when the last one of the family Kilkki died.
+In 1755 arrived the family Kilkki who named the farm Kilkkilä.
+The farm was abbandoned at the beginning of the 1980’s .
 The current owners bought the place in 2000.

 The fields have been organic cultivated for more than 30 years.